-HUMA 3300 Medical Humanities TIME: Summer: 11-week WEB Fall: MW 2:30-3:50pm (Fully online option 1) INSTRUCTOR: Steven Gellman DESCRIPTION This introductory course in Medical Humanities is designed for undergraduate and graduate students with a broad range of interests ranging from pre-health professions to non-health related fields.
-Since the field draws from the social sciences, the humanities, and the arts, a wide variety of topics will be explored.
-A journal, creative project, or community outreach experience are important opportunities for personal development and will be included in the course.
-The course will emphasize empathy and caring through the exploration of the human experience.
-Open to all disciplines and majors.
-Compliments health and science curriculums as well as the liberal arts.
-REQUIREMENTS Creative project or empathy or service project, writing assignments for the first portion of the semester, Midterm and Final quiz, two reflection papers for undergraduates and three reflection papers for graduates and honors students, and class participation.
+HUMA 3300 Medical Humanities TIME: Fall: MW 2:30-3:20 pm INSTRUCTOR: Steven Gellman DESCRIPTION An interdisciplinary course designed both for students with interests in the prehealth professions and for those in non-health-related fields.
+This course provides a multidisciplinary approach to health-related topics rooted in the humanities, social sciences, and the arts by emphasizing empathy and caring through the exploration of the human experience Open to all disciplines and majors.
+Compliments health and science curriculums as well as the liberal arts REQUIREMENTS Creative project or empathy or service project, writing assignments for the first portion of the semester, Midterm and Final quiz, two reflection papers for undergraduates and three reflection papers for graduates and honors students, and class participation.

 POTENTIAL TEXTS No required texts Supplemental texts TBD